 West Virginia Family Independence (FI) Program

 This program’s goal is to help struggling families reach stability and self-sufficiency.
-The federal government gives block grants and facilitated by the state poverty organization.
+The federal government gives block grants and is facilitated by the state poverty organization.
 Grants are given to help:

 - Provide help to needy families with children